number571/go-peer/README.md

 2. Remake cmd/hmc from CLI to GUI;
 3. Implement the cmd/ubc;
 4. Consider cmd/hls moving the fifth^ stage of anonymity to the sixth;
-5. Create README for cmd/hlm, cmd/hms, cmd/hmc;
+5. Write README for cmd/hlm, cmd/hms, cmd/hmc;
 6. Comment functions in the code of library;
 7. ...